Read more about InAlienable.

 Interviews with children were also conducted on-site, where they are under supervision, and not likely to be forthcoming.

-On the release of the report, the facility deputy director released a , “"The report confirms our long-standing dedication to being a well-run facility that treats our residents with respect and dignity.”
+On the release of the report, the facility deputy director released a statement, “"The report confirms our long-standing dedication to being a well-run facility that treats our residents with respect and dignity.”
 The report, though giving a pass on abuse below the legal threshold, did offer recommendations for improvements, including expanding training for staff on de-escalation techniques.

-However, in the midst of the investigation, the Department of Juvenile Justice “discovered” that its, Certification Unit and Quality Assurance Unit “no legal access to the youth in the federally-run ORR program.”
+However, in the midst of the investigation, the Department of Juvenile Justice “discovered” that its, Certification Unit and Quality Assurance Unit had “no legal access to the youth in the federally-run ORR program.”
 As part of the expanded oversight, the Board of the Department of Juvenile Justice voted to require agency oversight on any new contract for detention of children held in Virginia.
 That the Department was unaware of this lack of access, and had not actually inspected the facility to this point is a sad testimony to the concern exhibited toward immigrant youth detained in this country.

 The Federal Lawsuit against Shenandoah Valley Juvenile Center was dismissed in July of 2019.
-It was not dismissed on the merits of the case, but because there were
+It was not dismissed on the merits of the case, but because there were no plaintiffs left willing to testify:

-A federal judge dismissed a lawsuit against Shenandoah Valley Juvenile Center last week that accused the facility of abuse against undocumented minors
+A federal judge dismissed a lawsuit against Shenandoah Valley Juvenile Center last week that accused the facility of abuse against undocumented minors.

 Filed in October 2017, the suit initially detailed alleged use of excessive force and solitary confinement of immigrant children as young as 14.